lucaorofina/LeetCode/README.md

 # LeetCode
-Practicing and uploading LeetCode solutions from CLI
+Practicing and uploading my LeetCode solutions using GitHub workflow to create files for each problem and push the code into my repository.